 Benefits

-• Allowing for low-cost tracking solutions: passive RFID technology allows the network to roll out low-cost tracking solutions for e-commerce.
+- Allowing for low-cost tracking solutions: passive RFID technology allows the network to extend the service also to low-cost tracking solutions for e-commerce or receptacle tracking with almost no extra investment.

-• RFID knowledge centre: IPC RFID team have been early adopters of the technology and have gained in-depth knowledge in the complexities of implementing, managing and operating RFID technology on a global basis.
+- RFID knowledge center: IPC RFID team have been early adopters of the technology and have gained in-depth knowledge in the complexities of implementing, managing and operating RFID technology on a global basis.
 IPC has demonstrable experience in facilitating the integration of RFID technology in the postal sector.

 More information